Emmanuelle Guyon, the mirror of your emotions

 Carnelian jewelry samples

-Red sun, geometric earrings in sterling silver and carnelian
+Red sun, egyptian earrings in silver, gold and carnelian

 The fire, fire mandala earrings in sterling silver and carnelian